rayienda/cherry-store-mobile/README.md

 ## Assignment 7

 ### Explain what are stateless widgets and stateful widgets, and explain the difference between them.
 stateless widget: widget that dont change (static).
-Example: text, icon.
-RaisedButton
+Example: Text, Icon, Container

 stateful widget: widget that can change its properties during run-time (dynamic).
-Example: Checkbox, radio button, slilder
+Example: Checkbox, Slider

 The difference between the two widgets are stateless widgets doesn't depend on any data change/behavior change, while stateful widget can be updated during runtime based on users action or data change.
 Stateless widgets do not have a state, they will be rendered once and won't update themselves, but will only be updated when external data changes, but stateful widgets have an internal state and can re-render if the input data changes or if widget’s state changes.